-Florida Inmates Take Fight for Hepatitis Treatment to 11th Circuit
+Inmates Battle Florida at 11th Circuit to Preserve Hepatitis Treatment

 U.S. Circuit Judge Beverly Martin, a Barack Obama appointee, pressed the FDOC on whether it had any justification, other than financial reasons, for withholding the antiviral drugs from inmates.

 “Our position is that you can basically do a cost-benefit analysis, just like a person would do if they were paying for their own treatment outside of prison.
 You can say what are the risks, and how much does it cost.
-And you can balance those two things…where we determine that it’s medically necessary, we are treating,” Percival responded.
+And you can balance those two things. …Where we determine that it’s medically necessary, we are treating,” Percival responded.

 U.S. Circuit Judge Kevin Newsom, a Donald Trump appointee, meanwhile appeared concerned that prisons are being held to a higher medical standard than the general public’s health care system.